 Waste reduction by donating and recycling used items

 One significant way that everyone can contribute to environmental conservation is through waste reduction.
 In addition, old products can also be donated to reduce additions to the waste stream.
 Charities accept old furniture, clothing, toys, and other items for reuse.
-Through Westchester County's Treasure Hunt program, residents can recycle their old items by giving them away for free.

 Additional environmental initiatives